Virtual Education

 Resources for Successful Online Learning: We have a page describing the second camera/electronic device(s) you may need to participate online.
 You may also find a guide for participating in lace workshops over Zoom helpful.
 These guides were created by Jean Leader a lace teacher from Scotland and can be found at https://www.jeanleader.net/teaching/resources.html, scroll down to ZoomStudents.pdf.

-Workshop Registeration: Click the specific workshop’s registration link below to register via Google forms.
-When you finish the form, you will be presented with a link to go to Shopify to purchase the registration if a seat is available and any accompanying kit.
+Registration: Click the specific workshop’s registration link below to register via Google forms.
+When you finish the form, you will be presented with a link to go to Shopify to purchase the workshop.
+If the workshop is sold out when you try to check out, your registration with the form has automatically entered you on the waiting list.

 Future Sessions: The Lace Museum keeps an interest list for all past workshops and classes, as well as taking suggestions for new offerings.
 Please fill out our form here .